tree-sitter/tree-sitter-scala/CONTRIBUTING.md

 to touch the `/src/scanner.c` file if you need more advanced features like look-ahead.

+## Pending Tests

+In `./test/corpus`, there are several files named `*-pending.txt`.
+These contain tests labeled with `:skip`, meaning they are not currently run.
+Each test includes examples of valid Scala syntax that `tree-sitter-scala` is known to fail to parse.
+If you’d like to contribute to `tree-sitter-scala`, a good place to start is by trying to fix one of these tests.

 ## Syntax highlighting

 Right now the most common use-case for syntax highlight using tree-sitter is